GemberPHP/event-sourcing/docs/usage.md

 **Command dispatching**: Sagas orchestrate workflows by dispatching commands to other parts of the system through the `CommandBus`.
 This allows sagas to trigger actions in aggregates or use cases without directly coupling to them.

 **Saga linking**: The connection between a domain event and a saga is established through **Saga IDs**.
 This is the key mechanism that determines which saga instance should handle which event.
+A saga can have multiple Saga IDs, allowing it to subscribe to events with different identifiers.

 #### Configuring a Saga